darinel/picwar/README.md

 # pic war

-Where pictures compete against each other and you decide the winner
+Where pictures compete against each other and you decide the winnerdc